melhousni/ndt_mapping_localization/README.md

 # ndt_mapping_localization
 C++ Implementation of the NDT mapping and localization algorithm for ADV on ROS.

+Two packages available in this implementation :

+- **vehicle_mapping** : Pointcloud registration using the 3D NDT algorithm assisted by an EKF.
+- **vehicle_localization** : 6-DoF Localization using the 3D NDT algorithm assisted by an EKF.

 ![NDT Results](/image.png)